 In 2015, the musical Cuba Libre debuted, set to the band’s live performance every night.
 The musical was based on the collective histories of the band members during Castro’s dictatorship.
 “Tourists go to Cuba and stay in hotels where they have everything they need.
 If you’re Cuban, you have nothing,” says Gomez in an interview.
 “A lot of musical theater only shows the good parts about Cuba … I want to tell the real story; I want them to want to see it, to be drawn in by the music.”
 The music, spanning from pop power ballads to timba dance club numbers, holds fast to its roots and brings Afro-Cuban flavor to the theater.

-The New Haven Symphony Orchestra is the fourth oldest orchestra in the US, turning 125 years old this year.
+Kicking off the night with a Classical-Caribbean twist, the New Haven Symphony Orchestra will reveal a whole new side to classical music.
+Trinity Steel Band (featuring musicians from Pantastic!
+Steel Orchestra, Pan Jam & Lime, St. Luke’s Steel Band) will perform invigorating music from Marvin Gaye to an original concerto by Connecticut composer Deborah Fischer Teason.
+The NHSO is the fourth oldest orchestra in the US, turning 125 years old this year.
 Its musicians work to inspire, delight and unite larger and more diverse communities.
 Their vision is to celebrate their classical music heritage and new American compositions through accessible symphonic performances and their music education program, designed to instill a sense of American cultural identity and an appreciation for the heroes of American music.
 The NHSO regularly performs in New Haven and across Connecticut.
-This concert will mark the baton passing of long-time Musical Director William Boughton to the incoming Alasdair Neale.